django/deps/draft/0009-async.rst

 What this implies is that, overall, we need a context-manager like solution to opening and closing the need for a database connection, much like ``atomic()``.
-This will enable us to enforce serial calling and sticky threads within that context, and allow users to make several in parallel if they wish to open multiple connections.
+This will enable us to enforce serial calling and sticky threads within that context, and allow users to make several contexts if they wish to open multiple connections.
 It also gives us a potential route out of the magical ``connections`` global if we want to develop it further.